Firm|Attorneys|Practice Areas|Events|News|Careers|Contact Us

 Tom joined Cahill in 1975 after clerking for Judge Milton Pollack of the United States District Court for the Southern District of New York.
 He became a partner in 1980 and was elected as a Fellow of the International Academy of Trial Lawyers in 1996.

-Tom has extensively litigated on behalf of Wall Street’s largest brokerage firms, including Drexel Burnham and E.F.
-Hutton (and a number of its senior executives in what the press labeled “the great check kiting scandal”).
-He continues to represent Prudential Securities, having managed litigation teams for the company in several hundred matters, including one that resulted in a landmark decision from the Second Circuit that made new law on issues relating to the bonding requirement for a preliminary injunction.
+Tom has litigated extensively on behalf of Wall Street's largest brokerage firms and their senior officers.
+He has represented Prudential Securities in several hundred matters, including one that resulted in a landmark decision from the Second Circuit that made new law on issues relating to the bonding requirement for a preliminary injunction.
+His work for Prudential and others has included the defense of dozens of employment disputes and arbitrations, often arising from disputes wherein claimants allege wrongful discharge, statutory violations, breach of contract and/or promissory estoppel.

-• Defending a former SEC chairman in litigation arising out of the numerous investigations into the affairs of Hollinger International.
+• Defended a former SEC chairman in litigation arising out of the numerous investigations into the affairs of Hollinger International.

 • Lead defense counsel for one of the nation's largest providers of consumer loans and credit cards in a private treble damages antitrust action targeting client and other issuers of MasterCard and Visa cards.
 Also lead counsel for this same client and several of its senior officers in a federal securities class action.